mscherban/smal/README.md

 ## what it is
 a small project where i am using what i learned in my os class to build a context switching os on the msp430.

-a lot of the methods here burned into my brain from studying the xinu kernel.
+a lot of the methods here burned into my brain from studying the xinu os.

 the msp430 interests me because it's a low barrier-to-entry cpu with huge documentation and free tools.